mastaehe/bonsaiai.github.io/source/includes/_simulator-reference.html.md

 Training can take a long time.
 Depending on the complexity of the problem and the way your lesson plans are written, training can take several hours to several days.
 Fortunately, training can happen in parallel.
 Each new simulator you connect to a running training session will increase the episode per second training rate which will help the BRAIN find better solutions faster.
 How much you can increase training depends on the speed of your simulation: if your simulation takes 1s per iteration, it will be beneficial to run dozens in parallel.

-Running simulations in parallel is currently only supported when running your simulator locally via the Bonsai CLI.
+Running simulations in parallel is currently only supported either when running your simulator locally via the Bonsai CLI, or in your own private cloud on AWS or Azure.
 Simply connect multiple instances of your simulation to the same BRAIN to take advantage of this feature.
 Eventually, the system will no longer handle any more messages per second and you will see a plateau of improvement in training.

 [1]: https://quay.io/repository/bonsai/gym
 [2]: https://quay.io/repository/bonsai/python
 [3]: https://quay.io/repository/bonsai/energyplus
-[4]: ../references/library-reference.html
+[4]: ./library-reference.html
 [5]: #running-simulators-in-parallel
 [6]: https://bons.ai/blog/simulators-deep-reinforcement-learning
 [7]: ../examples.html
-[8]: ../references/cli-reference.html#bproj-file
+[8]: ./cli-reference.html#bproj-file
-[9]: ../references/library-reference.html#proxy
+[9]: ./library-reference.html#proxy
 [10]: https://quay.io/repository/bonsai/bonsai-ai